nordic-institute/X-Road/src/security-server/e2e-test/README.md

-Scenarios that require Docker-specific operations (running commands inside a container, reading files from a container) or depend on a Compose-only feature overlay (HSM, batch signatures, message-log encryption) must be tagged `@compose-only`.
+Scenarios that require Docker-specific operations (running commands inside a container, reading files from a container) or depend on a Compose-only feature overlay (HSM, batch signatures) must be tagged `@compose-only`.
 The LXD run filters them out.

-**Maintenance rule:** if you add a scenario that uses an in-container operation or a Compose-only feature overlay, tag it `@compose-only`.
-Without the tag it will run in the LXD CI job and fail.
+**Maintenance rule:** if you add a scenario that uses an in-container operation or a Compose-only feature overlay, tag it `@compose-only` — or make it env-aware through the `E2eEnvironment` seam (see `MessagelogArchiveOps` for the pattern the 0200 message-log scenarios use).
+Without either, it will run in the LXD CI job and fail.

-Currently `@compose-only` covers:

-- `0200-ss-messagelog.feature` — message-log CLI and archive operations require
-  running commands inside the proxy container.
+No scenario currently carries `@compose-only`; the filter and maintenance rule remain for future compose-specific scenarios.

 ## CI